-15 Best Open World RPGs Of All Time - Gameranx
+16 Best Open-World RPGs Of All Time - Gameranx

 - Genre: Action RPG

 Capcom released Monster Hunter Rise in 2021 on the Nintendo Switch, with the PC version launching in 2022.
-It is the sixth mainline installed in the Monster Hunter series, following many of the conventions established in World.
+The sixth mainline installment in the Monster Hunter series, it follows many of the conventions established in World.
 The game also introduced many new features including an animal companion called a Palamute that players can use to travel across the map.
-Monster Hunter Rise has shipped over 8 million copies worldwide, making it the second most successful game in the series.
-Find it on Nintendo Switch and PC!
+Monster Hunter Rise has shipped over 8 million copies worldwide making it the second most successful game in the series.

 #3 Bloodborne